Planning a visit to Lydford Gorge

 Food and drink

 Take the opportunity to refuel at one of two tea-rooms.
 You can choose to stop off before, after or even half way through your walk as there is a tea-room at each of the two entrances to the gorge.
 They offer a range of drinks, snacks and treats including the traditional cream tea which can be enjoyed guilt free after a hike in the gorge.
 You can also pick up takeaway items to add to your picnic basket.
-Sorry only assistance dogs allowed inside the tea-rooms, outside seating is available.
+Well behaved dogs are allowed inside the tea-rooms, outside seating is also available.

 The children’s play area with zip-wire can be found in the orchard at the Devil’s Cauldron entrance.
-Pick up a wild adventure scrapbook and tick off some of the 50 things to do before you’re 11 3/4.
+Tick off some of the 50 things to do before you’re 11 3/4 on your visit.
 Build a den in the orchard, play pooh sticks from the suspension bridge at the Whitelady Waterfall and skim a stone on the river.
 Take a look at the events page for more fun activities.